DashieTM/ost-5semester/patterns/weeks/week4.typ

 - entity
   - express system information, typicall of *persisten nature*.
   - identity distinguishes an entity from another
-  - example:
+  - example: some custom class
 - service
   - represent *system activities*
   - Services are *distinguished by their behavior* rather than their state or content
   - example:
 - values
   - *the content is the dominant behavior* -> value is more important than the rest -> weight -> kg is just something to make it easier for us to interpret
   - transient: 5kg is always 5kg, no other interpretation
-  - example:
+  - example: value weight
 - task
   - *like services, but with a representation of identity and state*
   - example: threads